m0xpd/STRACHEY/README.md

 Neither the permutations or the octave extensions of channel A's weight vector are applied to channel B.

 So - channel B has a generally reduced pitch span compared to channel A (as there is no octave extension added via SPAN) and there is no variation introduced by permutation it also has less dense onsets; it samples notes from the set of pitches within the fundamental range of channel A's pitch distribution on a rhythmic sub-pattern of variable DENSITY.
 It is paricularly useful for forming bass or melody against a fuller arpeggiated 'continuo' from channel A.

+The idea of introducing permutation between the gates and weights of a Random Looping Sequencer is (as far as I'm aware) a new idea.

+The idea of stopping and single-stepping a sequencer is familiar (and I have shown effects obtained with other multi-rate or asynchronous approaches).
+But the synchronous permutation of the mapping between gates and weights is less familiar.
+One notable exception is the idea of reversing the scan direction of a sequencer, (which can be expreesed as a simple permutation) and is seen on sequencers from MFOS

 # Specifications